Post contains some affiliate links, through which I can earn commission...mostly for books, which I suggest looking for at your local library.

 The stone tablets lasted for a very long time--but they were heavy to carry, and carving the pictures into stone took weeks of work.

 That's why most Egyptians didn't write in hierogyphys.
 In stead they used a type of writing we call hieratic.
 It was based off of hieroglyps, but simpler.
-In stead of carving it on stone slabs, they would write notes in ink to each other on small rocks and bits of broken pottery, which were cheap and easy to find.You could follow that up by showing the printable picture of hieroglyphics and hieratic.
+In stead of carving it on stone slabs, they would write notes in ink to each other on small rocks and bits of broken pottery, which were cheap and easy to find.You could follow that up by showing this printable picture of hieroglyphics and hieratic.
 There's also some really great pictures of scribe tools (including papyrus plants, which comes in handy later in this chapter) in the DK Ancient Egypt book if you have that at your library.

 I helped my child write his name in Hieroglyphics on a cartouche print-out from the free Ancient Egypt Unit Study at Royal Baloo (in stead of the examples from the activity book, which I thought were so-so, we used the Hieroglyphics from History Pockets - Ancient Egypt because they were simpler and larger, so easer to copy from.
 A quick online search will bring up lots of Hieroglyphics charts you can use for free that are also well done.